DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/page-and-view-settings.md

 ---
 # Page and View Settings

-The **Diagram** divides the work area into pages.
+The **Diagram** tool divides the work area into pages.
 Use the commands on the **Properties > Diagram** tab to specify a page's size, orientation, and color.

 ![Page and View Settings](../../images/diagram-page-settings.png)

 ## Simple View
-In simple view mode, the **Diagram** does not divide the work area into pages and a content occupies all the available work area.
+In simple view mode, the **Diagram** tool does not divide the work area into pages and a content occupies all the available work area.

 To switch to simple view mode, select the **Simple View** command on the **View** toolbar.